MaybeThisIsRu/smix-eleventy-starter/README.md

 # 🌻 Smix
-__A gulp-based starter for Static Site Generators, preconfigured for @11ty/eleventy__
+__A gulp-based starter for Static Site Generators, preconfigured for @11ty/eleventy and Forestry CMS__

 ## Framework

-* ♥ Eleventy 0.10.0 out of the box
+* ♥ Eleventy 0.11.0 out of the box
   * Date filters for a friendly version such as `10 March 2020`, and ISO8601 (also RFC822 compatible)
   * `getUrl` shortcode similar to Jekyll's `post_url` and `link` liquid tags
 * 🛋 Preconfigured for [Forestry CMS](forestry.io/).
-  * Log in and follow their setup instructions.
+  * Sign up, log in, look for the `Deploy admin` option.
+Everything else is set up for you already. :)
   * Set `ELEVENTY_ENV` to `staging`.
   * Set `npm install` as the install script, and `npm run staging` as the development server script.
 * 👩‍💻 Modern JavaScript